 Find & Apply For Sheet Metal Fabricator / Mechanic Jobs In Onslow, North Carolina

-Sheet Metal Fabricator / Mechanic jobs in Onslow, North Carolina involve fabricating and assembling sheet metal products using specialized tools and equipment.
-Responsibilities include interpreting blueprints, measuring and cutting materials, and performing quality checks.
-Experience in welding and metal fabrication is required, along with a high school diploma or equivalent.
+Sheet Metal Fabricator / Mechanic jobs in Onslow, North Carolina require skilled individuals to fabricate and assemble sheet metal products using hand tools and machinery.
+Duties include reading blueprints, measuring, cutting, and shaping metal.
+Experience in welding and metalworking is essential.
+These jobs offer competitive salaries and benefits.
 Below you can find different Sheet Metal Fabricator / Mechanic positions in Onslow, North Carolina.

 Jobs in Onslow